HE-Arc/WafflePancake-Studios/README.md

 * Modify photos on the fly (crop, resize, draw on it, filters, advanced edge detection, face recognition, whatever...).
 * Infinite left - right - up - down scrolling on a board, sharing photos as on an infinite table.
 * Add funny widgets to the infinite-scrollable-area.
-* Entire universe accurate physical (on all scales) simulation, to find the anser to the universe, the life, and everything.
+* Entire universe accurate physical (on all scales) simulation, to find the answer to the universe, the life, and everything.